Affording Immunotherapy: Strategies for Canadians

 Immunotherapy, a cutting-edge cancer treatment, utilizes your body’s immune system to combat cancer cells.
 It’s transforming the way we approach cancer care and holds significant promise for various cancer types, such as lung cancer, melanoma, and leukemia.

-Immunotherapy is effective, but it can be a bit pricey here in Canada.
+It’s effective, but it can be a bit pricey here.
 The cost isn’t the same for everyone – it depends on the kind of treatment you need, where you live, and your own circumstances.

 Affording Immunotherapy: Strategies for Canadians

-Here is a list of immunotherapy costs in Canada, based on information from the Canadian Cancer Trials and the Canadian Cancer Society:
+Here is a list of costs, based on information from the Canadian Cancer Trials and the Canadian Cancer Society:

 Nivolumab (Opdivo)$15,000 – $20,000 per month